Mathematical Game Theory: A New Approach: Complex matrices

 In physics and engineering, complex numbers offer a convenient means to represent orthogonal structures.
 Applying this idea to the symmetry decomposition, one arrives at so-called \emph{hermitian matrices}.

-Recall that a \emph{complex number} is an expression of the form $z=a+\im b$ where $a$ and $b$ are real numbers and $\im$ a special ''new'' number, the so-called \emph{imaginary unit}.
-In particular, a complex number $z$ of the form $a+\im\cdot0$ is identified with the real number $a\in \R$.
-We denote by $\C$ the set of all complex numbers, \emph{i.e.},
+\paragraph{\bf Inner products.} Recall that a \emph{complex number} $z\in \C$ is an expression of the form $z=a+\im b$ where $a$ and $b$ are real numbers and $\im$ a special ''new'' number, the \emph{imaginary unit}, with the property $\im^2 =-1$.
+The squared absolute value of the complex number $z=a+\im b$ is

-Complex numbers can be added, subtracted, multiplied and divided according to the algebraic rules for real numbers with the additional computational proviso:
+with $\ov{z} = a-\im b$ being the \emph{conjugate} of $z$.
+More generally, we define the \emph{hermitian product} of two complex numbers $u,v\in \C$ as the complex number